mktrm/cs426-fall23/index.md

     - This contains a number of truly outstanding (and very recent and up-to-date) books on computer architecture, any of which you can download free while in the UCSD domain.
 In particular, see the books on Processor Microarchitecture (most useful for this class), Performance Evaluation Methods, Memory System, and Multithreading Architectures.

 ## Format
 Course format is lectures over Zoom, four days per week.
 Attendance is strongly recommended, but not required.
 All the lectures will be recorded.
-The slides will be available for download before each lecture (See [Agenda](#Agenda)).
+The slides will be available for download before each lecture (See [Agenda](#agenda-tentative)).
 A quick reminder: Effective learning comes from **active engagement** and **re-enforcement**.
 Therefore, we will have plenty of activities during lectures.
 Also, assignments, and grading are designed to help with this.

 ## Online Discussion
 Discussions, Q&A, peer-to-peer instruction, etc. take place on our [Piazza](#).
 You are encouraged to post questions, help answer other students' questions, and provide feedback and suggestions to your instruction staff.
 Constructive criticism is always welcome.
 While the instruction staff will do their best to answer any question as soon as possible, be aware (and plan ahead) that instruction staff will not be available 24/7.

+## Office Hours

 ## Grading Components

+An ideal assesment shoud evaluate learning outcomes, thus your grade should not depend on other student's performance in class.
+Will use the following table for your final grade

+This table can be revisited later in the class (only to normalize what 100% means).

 ### Participation Mini-Quizzs (5%)
 During lectures, we will have interactive question and answer activities via Zoom polls.